xenonview-com/view-js-sdk/README.md

 #### Custom Milestones <a id='custom'></a>

-You can add custom milestones if you need more than the current Customer Journey Milestones.
+You can add custom milestones if you need more than the current Customer Experience Milestones.

 <br/>